ksedgwic/WLED/usermods/usermod_v2_skystrip/readme.md

 # SkyStrip

 This usermod displays the weather forecast on several parallel LED strips.
-It currently includes Temperature, Wind, Delta, and Cloud views.
+It currently includes Temperature, Wind, Delta, Cloud, and TestPattern views.
 Cloud view shades day/night colors by cloud cover and blends in precipitation colors scaled by probability of precipitation.
 It also marks sunrise and sunset.
 Temperature view adds orientation cues with black markers at local midnight and local noon across the two-day timeline, blending them across adjacent pixels for sub-pixel